copyrightly/learning-language-model/README.md

     - The left one guesses the answer at very beginning and tries to justify the answer afterwards.
 The computation focuses on a single token.
     - The right one makes reasoning step by step
     - Ask the model to use tools (e.g. "Use code")
+  - Models are not good with spelling
+    - Remember they see tokens (text chunks), not individual letters!
+  - Bunch of other small random stuff
+    - 9.9 and 9.11